mykeels/nigerian-laws/1990/Marriage-Act-1990.md

 9. Registrars to supply forms of notice.

-10. Notice to be entered in marriage notice book and publishennnnnnd.
+10. Notice to be entered in marriage notice book and published.

 11. (1) Registrar to issue certificate on proof of conditions by affidavit.
 (3) Explanations to be given.